Thursday of the Seventh Week of Easter

 Petition: Lord, increase my faith in your love.

-- Who is God?
+1. Who Is God?
 In his first epistle, John tells us that God is love.
 Before the foundation of the world, the Father loved the Son.
 Within the Trinity there is a perfect sharing of life and love.
 Even after the Incarnation, Jesus remained in his Father’s love.
 At Christ’s baptism, the Father spoke of his love for his Son.
-“This is my beloved son” (Matthew 3:17).
-At the Transfiguration he repeated this sign of love: “This is my beloved son in whom I am well pleased; listen to him” (Matthew 17:5).
+“This is my beloved son” (Mt 3:17).
+At the Transfiguration he repeated this sign of love: “This is my beloved son in whom I am well pleased; listen to him” (Mt 17:5).
 These moments manifest God’s inner life.

-- A Share in His Life: God created us to share in the loving relationship of the Trinity.
+2. A Share in His Life: God created us to share in the loving relationship of the Trinity.
 The Father’s plan is to love us, to bring us into Trinitarian love.
 He wants to love us in his Son with a Father’s eternal love.
 If we could catch a mere glimpse of the reality of this love, it would transform our lives.
-God so loved the world that he sent his only begotten son into the world (see John 3:16).
+God so loved the world that he sent his only-begotten Son into the world (see Jn 3:16).
 Love is at the heart of the universe.

 Conversation with Christ: Jesus, help me to share your love with those around me.
 Don’t allow me to remain focused just on myself and the circumstances in my life.
 I need you.
 I need your love, as do so many others.
 I need to love in order to give myself to your work, but I also need your constant help and support.

 Resolution: I will let someone know that God loves them.